open5e/open5e/source/monsters/tome-of-beasts/D/demons/apau-perape.rst

 long and 5 feet wide.
 The first creature in the line must make a successful DC 15 Constitution saving throw against disease or be infected by Mechuiti’s Ichor disease.
-The creature is poisoned until the disease is cured.
+The creature is :ref:`srd:poisoned` until the disease is cured.
 Every 24 hours that elapse, the target must repeat the Constitution saving throw or reduce its hit point maximum by 5 (2d4).
 The disease is cured on a success.
 The target dies if the disease reduces its